Boombayah

+"Boombayah" (Korean: 붐바야; RR: Bumbaya) is a song by South Korean girl group Blackpink for their debut single album, Square One (2016).
+The song was released through YG Entertainment on August 8, 2016, simultaneously with Square One's other single "Whistle".

+"Boombayah" peaked at number seven on the Gaon Digital Chart and topped the Billboard World Digital Song Sales chart, making Blackpink the fastest act to top the chart in history.
+It has since been certified gold by the Recording Industry Association of Japan (RIAJ) for both its Korean and Japanese versions as well as by Recorded Music NZ (RMNZ), and silver by the British Phonographic Industry (BPI).
+The song's accompanying music video was directed by Seo Hyun-seung and was released alongside the single itself on Blackpink's YouTube channel.
+In October 2020, it became the first K-pop debut music video to surpass 1 billion views on YouTube.

 Background and release

 "Boombayah" was released on August 8, 2016, at 8 p.m.
 KST (UTC+09:00) as a digital single titled Square One, coupled with "Whistle", through various digital music portals in South Korea.

-Reception
+Blackpink promoted "Boombayah" at their debut stage on SBS' Inkigayo on August 14, 2016.
+They subsequently promoted the song for the two following weeks on Inkigayo, and also performed "Boombayah" at the 26th Seoul Music Awards on January 19, 2017.

+Critical reception

 The song received generally positive reviews from music critics.
 Jeff Benjamin of Billboard K-Town said that Blackpink "embraces the hip-hop sensibilities and club-ready sounds with which their seniors gained an international following", referring to their labelmates Psy, Big Bang and 2NE1, with the song's "booming" and "exotic beats".